Ryan Wedding, a former Olympic snowboarding standout for Team Canada, faces multiple federal charges, including murder and drug trafficking.

 Has Ryan Wedding been arrested?

-Wedding hasn't yet been arrested on his latest charges, although he was first indicted in Oct.
+Wedding was finally arrested for these latest charges on Jan.
+23, according to TMZ.
+He was first indicted in Oct.
 2024 on charges of trafficking copious amounts of cocaine from California to Canada.
 He's facing three charges of murder — one of which stems from the killing of a man expected to testify against him in January, the other involving a couple in their 50s who police say were killed in their homes in Caledon, Ontario.

-There's currently a $15 million reward for information leading to Wedding's capture, up from $10 million.
-Federal officials are also offering a $2 million reward for information leading to the arrest of others involved in the witness's killing.
+There was a $15 million reward for information leading to Wedding's capture, up from $10 million.
+Federal officials were offering a $2 million reward for information leading to the arrest of others involved in the witness's killing.

-Despite his formal lack of arrest, Wedding is a part of the FBI's most wanted list.
+Wedding was also a part of the FBI's most wanted list.

 FBI Most Wanted List